colorfy-software/react-native-colorfy-template/README.md

 ## 💻 Contributions

 This template is a very opinionated approach to React Native apps that the team uses at colorfy.
-Therefore, we won't consider requests that do not align with our goals & vision.
+Therefore, we won't necessarily consider requests that do not align with our goals & vision.
 However, feel free to voice your opinions if need be: our position might change!

 You can also consider doing so [_from the inside_](https://colorfy.me/jobs/) 👀…